SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 Tests that require multiple data sets.
 Frequently used functionality that introduces high risk conditions.
 Tests that are impossible to perform manually.

+### Take care when deciding to automate these tests

+don't just take manual test cases and automate them

+## Don't even think about automation for these tests
+TO REVIEW:

+User experience tests for usability (tests that require a user to respond as to how easy the app is to use).
+Tests that you will only run one time. ...
+Test that needs to run ASAP.
+Tests that require ad hoc/random testing based on domain knowledge/expertise.
+Visual stuff (even with AI)

 TestProject: